Siege of the Alamo: March 4–5

 Saturday, March 5, marked a brief departure from the frigid temperatures of the preceding days, as the air warmed to between 50 and 68 degrees F. That morning, Santa Anna called another staff meeting and announced that the assault would commence the following day.
 Again, officers advocated waiting for the arrival of the heavy artillery.
 According to his aide, Fernando Urissa, Santa Anna responded "What are the lives of soldiers than so many chickens?
 I tell you, the Alamo must fall, and my orders must be obeyed at all hazards.
 If our soldiers are driven back, the next line in their rear must force those before them forward, and compel them to scale the walls, cost what it may."
 The decision made, General Juan Valentín Amador drew up detailed battle orders.
 The orders instructed all men to wear shoes or sandals and to properly tie their shako chin-straps.
 Despite the cold, soldiers were prohibited from wearing cloaks or blankets, as these might limit their movements on the battlefield.
 Each soldier would receive either 4 or 6 rounds of ammunition and would be given 2 flints.

 Mexican soldiers would be divided into four columns.
-Cos would command the first column, consisting of the Aldama Battlation and three companies of the San Luis Battalion.
+Cos would command the first column, consisting of the Aldama Battalion and three companies of the San Luis Battalion.
 The remaining rifle companies of the San Luis Battalion, as well as the Toluca Battalion, would be under the command of Colonel Francisco Duque.
 A third column, commanded by Colonel Jose Maria Romero, comprised the rifle companies from the Matamoros and Jiménez Battalions.
 The scouting companies of the Matamoros, Jiménez, and San Luis Battalions would form the fourth column, under Juan Morales.
 Santa Anna would command the reserve force, primarily the grenadier companies from each of the battalions.
 The cavalry would guard the camp and patrol the area around the battlefield to stop any soldier, Texian or Mexican, who attempted to desert.
 Although not explicitly codified in the orders, Santa Anna ensured that the presidial troops who had previously been stationed in Bexar did not take part in the fighting; this would ensure that relatives were not forced to fight each other.